As King Charles III is treated for cancer, here is the order of succession to the British throne

 14. Prince Edward, the queen and Philip’s youngest child.

-15. James, Viscount Severn, son of Edward and his wife Sophie, Duchess of Edinburgh.
+15. James, Earl of Wessex, son of Edward and his wife, Sophie, Duchess of Edinburgh.

 16. Lady Louise Mountbatten-Windsor, daughter of Edward and Sophie.